vdbergh/vtjson/README.md

 ### Annotated

-- More general vtjson schemas can work along Python type hints by using `typing.Annotated`.
+- More general vtjson schemas can work along Python type hints by using `typing.Annotated` contruct.
 The most naive way to do this is via

   ```python
   Annotated[type_hint, vtjson_schema, skip_first]